 This study evaluated a greener and sustainable synthetic approach for the synthesis in water of neutral and negatively charged Aam-based NGs via HDRP, without the use of surfactants, and how the change in solvent impacted the morphology and properties of the nanoparticles.
 The data provide evidence that water-based synthesis leads to NGs with higher monomer conversions and chemical yields, resulting in very good consistency between formulation and final composition after isolation of the NGs.
 The polymerization in water led to larger particle size for the neutral NG.
-The introduction of the A-Pro-OH monomer resulted in a smaller hydrodynamic diameter due to the electrostatic repulsion with the growing polymer chains, but it significantly reduced the polydispersity of the colloidal solutions.
+The introduction of the A-Pro-OH monomer resulted in a smaller diameter due to the electrostatic repulsion with the growing polymer chains, confirmed both by scattering and electronic microscopy techniques; it also significantly reduced the polydispersity of the colloidal solutions.
 This translates into a more efficient synthetic methodology, with reduced loss of starting materials, higher potential for scalability, and reduction in costs.
 In addition, cytotoxicity studies were carried out on the NGs, that demonstrated no significant reduction in viability on a human neuroblastoma cell line, supporting the suitability of these materials for biomedical applications.